 From Amar-Own work, https://www.pexels.com/es-es/@amar/

-A fascinating fact for visitors is that the cathedral has subway crypts where the remains of many of Mexico’s archbishops rest.
+A fascinating fact for visitors is that the cathedral has underground crypts where the remains of many archbishops of Mexico rest.
 It is also famous for its bell tower, which offers a spectacular view of the historic center of the city.
-If you are looking for a Catholic church near me this cathedral offers a variety of religious services, and you can find today’s Sunday Mass schedule easily on their website or on the church bulletin boards.
+If you’re looking for a Catholic church nearby, this cathedral offers a variety of religious services, and you can easily find the Mass schedule for today, Sunday, on their website or on the church bulletin boards.

 - For more information about this church, visit the Catedral Metropolitana de la Ciudad de México website.